L^\infty norms of holomorphic modular forms in the case of compact quotient: Introduction

 \begin{thm} Let $\Gamma$ be as above and $f$ a holomorphic modular form for $\Gamma$ of weight $k$.
 Assume that $f$ is a simultaneous eigenfunction of all the Hecke operators.
 Assume that $f$ has Petersson norm one.
 Then for all $\varepsilon>0$ there exist an absolute constant $k_0>0$ such that for all $k > k_0$,

 The implied constant depends on $\varepsilon$ and the group $\Gamma$ but not on $f$. \end{thm}

-Note that the convexity bound in this case is $ \| f \|_\infty \ll_{\Gamma} k^{\frac{1}{2}}$, which is sharp in some cases if the Hecke assumption is removed; see \rmkref{nohecke} in section~\ref{convex}.
+Note that the convexity bound in this case is $ \| f \|_\infty \ll k^{\frac{1}{2}}$, which is sharp in some cases if the Hecke assumption is removed; see \rmkref{nohecke} in section~\ref{convex}.

 In Xia's argument while obtaining \eqref{xia}, with both the upper and lower bounds, essential use is made of the presence of a cusp and the Fourier expansion of $f$ in the noncompact case.
-In fact, this allows him to use Deligne's sharp bound on the Fourier coefficients for the upper bound while taking the point $z$ very high up in the cusp allows for the lower bound.
+In fact, this allows him to use Deligne's sharp bound for the Fourier coefficients for the upper bound while taking the point $z$ very high up in the cusp allows for the lower bound.
 In the setting of our paper, there are no cusps and both of these tools are lost.

 Our approach consists in employing the Bergman kernel for the compact quotient $\Gamma \backslash \mf H$.
-We {embed} $f$ in {an} orthonormal basis $\{f_j\}$ of the space of modular forms of weight $k$, each $f_j$ being a simultaneous Hecke eigenform.
+We embedd $f$ in a orthonormal basis $\{f_j\}$ of the space of modular forms of weight $k$, each $f_j$ being a simultaneous Hecke eigenform.
 Recall that the Bergman kernel $h_k(z,w)$ is proportional to $\sum_j f_j(z) \overline{f_j(w)}$.
 We apply the Hecke operator $T(n)$ in the $w$-variable and then estimate the resulting function.
-We first derive {an} estimate for $h_k(z,z)$ using results of Cogdell and Luo {\cite{cl}}, which is presented in \eqref{hnfinal}.
+We first derive a reasonable estimate for $h_k(z,z)$ using some results of Cogdell and Luo (\cite{cl}), which is presented in \eqref{hnfinal}.
 We next implement the amplification technique of Iwaniec and Sarnak to highlight the contribution of $f$ and obtain the result.

 In particular one does not have a direct $k^{1/4}$ upper bound as in \cite{xia}, while it is possible that even an upper bound $k^{\varepsilon}$ might hold in \thmref{mainthm}.